 Alcohol impacts everyone differently.
-In small amounts, alcohol can be beneficial.
 Read more to find out what moderation means.

 Moderate, regular alcohol consumption

 The same amount of alcohol can have a very different impact on different people.
 Canada’s Low-Risk Drinking Guidelines recommend: